SS Kuroshio Maru: Post-war history

 In 1946, the ship was refloated and allocated as a war prize to China and placed under the ownership of China Merchants Steam Navigation Company, Shanghai.
 In 1947 she was sent to the Hong Kong and Whampoa Dock for repairs.
 New electrical systems and radar were fitted and her accommodation was rebuilt.
 During that time the ship was transferred to the China Tanker Co Ltd, Hong Kong and re-entered service in 1950 as Yung Hao with China still claiming ownership.
 Her crew defected to the Communist Chinese side in March 1951.
 On 12 March 1951, an emergency Cabinet meeting was held by the Hong Kong Government to discuss the ship.
 Four days later, the Chinese Government reiterated its claim to the ship, stating that it held the British Government liable for any interference in the free movement of the vessel, leading to the lodging of a claim for compensation.
-Yung Hao was requisitioned by the British Admiralty on 7 April to prevent her falling into Chinese hands on orders from Governor Sir Alexander Grantham.
+Yung Hao was requisitioned by the British Admiralty on 7 April to prevent her from falling into Chinese hands on orders from Governor Sir Alexander Grantham.
 The next day, the issue was raised in the British Parliament.
 Answering a question from Ernest Kinghorn, Secretary of State for the Colonies James Griffiths stated that the requisitioning had been done in consultation with the British Government and was to prevent North Korean and Chinese forces using the ship.

 It was discovered that Yung Haos engine had been disabled, so she was towed from Hong Kong to Singapore, with a Royal Navy crew for the voyage, by RFA Salvalour, escorted by HMS Charity, arriving on 24 April 1951.
 The Chinese called her seizure an act of piracy, robbery and open provocation.
 China requisitioned all property belonging to the British-owned Asiatic Petroleum Company in retaliation for the seizure of the ship.

 The intention was that she would be repaired and sailed to the United Kingdom for use by the Royal Fleet Auxiliary as RFA Surf Pilot.
 However, she was discovered to be in a poor condition and was instead used as a tender to the shore establishment HMS Terror at Singapore.
 Her future was "under consideration" in 1958, and in March 1960 she was scuttled off Pulau Aur, Malaya (2°33′N 104°40′E).

 On 5 June 1987, the British and Chinese governments reached an agreement over the vessel and the requisitioning and a treaty to this effect was later signed in Beijing.